robhaj/masteryQuiz/readme.md

 ### Auth concepts (form-based auth and OAuth)

-- Difference between Authentication and authorization
+- Difference between authentication and authorization
 - What is OAuth?
 - What is Encryption?
 - Key terms